sikatikenmogne/task-tracker-cli/README.md

 Task Tracker CLI is a command-line application built with Python and Typer to help you manage your tasks efficiently.

+This project is part of the [roadmap.sh](https://roadmap.sh/projects/task-tracker) Backend project beginner level.

 ## Features

 - [x] Add, Update, and Delete tasks